Bavarian Forest National Park

 The goal: making valuable long-term data more readily available

-In our use case Bavarian Forest National Park, we are working to develop an information system for terrestrial geo-referenced multitaxon imagery that combines different applications and services to facilitate the technical assessment of the state of biodiversity.
+In our use case Bavarian Forest National Park, we are working on developing an information system for terrestrial geo-referenced multi-taxon images that combines different applications and services to facilitate the technical assessment of the state of biodiversity.

-Multitaxon data are data that relate not just to one species, but to many species occurring in a given area.
-They are collected in forest ecosystems along an 800-metre elevation and structural gradient to understand changes in biodiversity and to resolve the relationships between species and their environment.
+Multitaxon data is data that relates to not just one, but many species occurring in a particular area.
+They are collected in forest ecosystems along an 800-meter altitudinal and structural gradient to understand changes in biodiversity and resolve the relationships between species and their environment.
 The two gradients cover a wide range of abiotic factors and stand structures, making the national park a well-suited study area for interdisciplinary biodiversity research.
-Data collection is carried out using various methods such as malaise traps, photo cameras, high boxes and batcorders.
-In addition, environmental factors such as microclimate and forest structure are recorded.
+Data is collected using various methods such as insect traps, photo cameras and acoustic recordings of birds and bats.
+Environmental factors such as microclimate and forest structure are also recorded.

 Within the framework of the use case project, solutions for data storage are being developed from which other national park administrations can also benefit – in order to make the valuable long-term data available to other interested parties, for example researchers.
 In the course of this, a concept for long-term archiving is also being developed.